AhmadEleiwa/POS-System/README.md

 ### Carts & Filterations & Sorting
-By Clicking on the headers of the tables, the sort will be applied on the entire list
+By Clicking on the headers of the tables, the sort will be applied on the entire list.
+With Search you can search about the cart description.

 <img src='assets/carttabel.png' width='100%' />